vestrel00/contacts-android/docs/accounts/query-raw-contacts.md

 This is useful for pagination =)

-> Note that it is recommended to limit the number of RawContacts when querying to increase performance
+> ℹ️ It is recommended to limit the number of RawContacts when querying to increase performance
 > and decrease memory cost.

 ## Executing the query